3d-partons/partons/doc/markdown/partons_with_hyper-v.md

 To connect virtual machine to the Internet in Hyper-V see [this tutorial](https://superuser.com/questions/469806/windows-8-hyper-v-how-to-give-vm-internet-access).

-If after connecting virtual switch there is still no internet in virtual machine make sure that following files looks like that:
+If after connecting the virtual switch there is still no Internet in the virtual machine make sure that following files looks like that:

 ~~~~~~~~~~~~~{.sh}
 partons@partonsVM_DEV:~$ cat /etc/hostname